Alibakhshov/IP-Subnetting-Course/README.md

 ## Enroll to the course

-<b>NOTE:</b> You should have an Udemy acoount before enrolling to this course
+<b>NOTE:</b> You should have an Udemy acount before enrolling to this course

    https://www.udemy.com/share/101r5o3@SPLRgLCQxCJOSm5lf5ak9rAf5lMfQKZCoKHNMoM8SO3chCFWJMGD_ATWVRqYe70XUA==/